 - It’s not the Bulgarian Labor Law, but the Obligations and Contracts Act that regulates the relationship between you and the employer under such a contract

 Do not agree to work without an employment or a civil contract!
 You may find it tempting but it can potentially expose you to a great risk of exploitation after which you will be deprived of the rights that are normally guaranteed to a person working under a contract.

 The pension system in Bulgaria is based on a combination of a public system of mandatory pension insurance, supplementary mandatory pension schemes and supplementary voluntary pension schemes.

-For 2020, the retirement age for men is 64 years and 3 months whereas for women it is 61 years and 6 months.
+In principle, people are entitled to a pension when they reach a certain age and have a certain amount of work experience.
+For 2022, the retirement age for men is 64 years and 5 months (along with 39 years and 2 months of work experience) whereas for women it is 61 years and 10 months (along with 36 years and 2 months of work experience).
 This age will probably continue rising in the following years.
-You can check the retirement age for the year you will retire in here.
+You can check the retirement age for the year you will retire here.

 Early retirement is only possible for people working under hazardous and unhealthy working conditions or for special groups such as teachers, military and police officers.

 Your rights in case of dismissal will be different depending on the type of contract you have with the employer.
 It is important that you read your contract thoroughly and carefully before signing it so that you are aware of all aspects concerning your employment.